Seagate/cortx/doc/LocalVMSetup.md

 ## 3. Using the VM
 Start the VM, you will be presented with a login prompt after sometime.
 You need to enter the following credentials to login:
 Username: root
 Password: seagate

 ## 4. Configuring the networking interface
 At the command prompt type `# ip a`.
 You will see some output like this:
 <p align="center"><img src="../../assets/images/ip_a_op.png?raw=true"></p>
 Note down the interface name (other than the loopback interface "lo").
 In this case it is *ens33*.
 This will be required in Step 6.
-If the interface is down use the following command to bring it up:<br/>
+If the interface is down use the following command to bring it up :<br/>
 `# ifup ens33`

 ## 5. Clone S3 or Mero source